 - Volume of 208 cubic metres, the largest of its kind in the UK, max part weight 100 tonnes.

 - Internal mobile 40kW 80kV gun.

-- Able to produce fully penetrated single-sided welds of 100mm thickness in steel.
+- Able to produce fully penetrated single-sided welds up to 150mm thickness in steel.

 - Fully automatic joint following and variable thickness programming, available on only a small number of machines worldwide.